Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Payment buttons are not clickable until Javascript libraries are loaded on page view.
 This prevents "Invalid Stripe Token" errors on some configurations.
 - You can customize currency symbol on settings page now.
 - Prioritized button_text parameter for product shortcode (useful if you want to have several buttons with different text for same product).
+- {custom_field} tag is now supported on custom Thank You page.

 = 1.7.9.1 =
 - Fixed minor bug related to product quantity.